How I Turned Down My Dream Job for a Life of "Discomfort"

 When we were younger, it was easier.
 We wanted to run companies.
 Now, we had the backgrounds for this, with advanced degrees and years of management experience.
 But as we advanced towards this goal, we found ourselves less and less interested in it.

-We looked back at our lives and thought about our most vivid memories: when we had struggled.
+We looked back at our lives and thought about our most vivid memories: they were all when we had struggled.
 The times we were forced to learn and adapt.
 Like when living abroad in a foreign environment, learning a difficult language like Chinese, or trying to overcome a fear like that of public speaking.